 Old Wives Tales?

-There are so many old wives tales about methods to induce labour naturally, and there is little concrete evidence to suggest that they work.
+There are so many suggestions knocking around of ways to induce labour naturally, and there is little concrete evidence to suggest that some of them work.

 - Eating Pineapple